 Approach to error modeling

-, which is simply the abundance of the inclusion form divided by the sum of the inclusion and exclusion forms.
-To find the number of genes alternatively spliced, we selected events for which junction coverage was detected over the inclusion path in either sample, and over the exclusion path in either sample and performed statistical testing (Figure
+The first step in the analysis of junction-based splicing detection is to identify and quantify the junction spanning reads (where part of the read aligns to one exon and another part to another exon Figure 1A).
+We performed this analysis using an annotation (Figure 1C) or without.
+We then merged junction coverage data and estimated the relative abundance of the alternative forms (Figure 1D).
+In the next step we classified splicing events from annotated transcript models to obtain sets of junctions that define mutually exclusive “paths” (Inclusion and Exclusion) that interrogate each path specifically.
+This allows us quantify alternative splicing using the Percent Spliced In (PSI) metric , which is simply the abundance of the inclusion form divided by the sum of the inclusion and exclusion forms.
+To find the number of genes alternatively spliced, we selected events for which junction coverage was detected over the inclusion path in either sample, and over the exclusion path in either sample and performed statistical testing (Figure 1E).

 Error models and simulations

 We aligned RNA-Seq reads with permissive parameters (quality aware alignment, with no fixed mismatch cutoff) using Bowtie in order to estimate total mismatch profiles along the full length of the reads.
 As has been previously reported, we observed increased mismatch rates extending through the 3′ end of the read and a slight increase in mismatch rates in the first 5 bases [4, 21, 22] (Figure 2A).
 We determined nucleotide mismatch frequencies by position in the read and by substitution type.
 These frequencies are used by the Spanki read simulator as weights in a weighted-random selection, to choose the total number of mismatches in a read, mismatch positions, and base substitution.
 We supplied these error models to the Spanki read simulator to generate a defined known input sample generated in silico from annotated transcript models, with error profiles matching these empirical models.

 To generate simulated reads, we extracted transcript sequence from each D. melanogaster annotated gene model and generated 13 pools of simulated 76 bp paired-end reads at 1-30X coverage where the error profiles matched our real data.
 This produced pools where transcript coverage is equalized, allowing us to examine the coverage-dependent effects on detection.
 To model retained introns, due to either regulation or incomplete processing, we generated 20% of the reads from transcript models with introns included.
 We applied this elevated rate of intron retention (empirical estimate is 6.9 - 7.2%, unpublished) intentionally to increase aligner error.
 Modeled error frequencies were applied as weights for mismatch number, position, and substitution.
 To enable the tracking of aligner errors, we incorporated the genomic coordinates of origin for each read into a unique read identifier.
 We then uniquely aligned the reads using TopHat , and compared alignment results to the known input to explore splice site detection parameters.
 This two-step process generated a simulated data set that mirrors the experimental dataset, except that the true input was known, providing us a platform for testing RNA-Seq junction alignment.
 Results that follow provide evaluation results for the TopHat aligner , although the same approach can be applied to any aligner output.